collective-soundworks/soundworks/README.md

 ##### The `done` method

 The `done` method (implemented by the `ClientModule` base class) is called by the client module to hand over control to the next module.
-As an exception, the last module of the scenario (usually the `performance` module) may not call that method and keep the control until the client disconnects from the server.
-A derived client module must not override the `done` method provided by the base class.

 Most modules would call their `done` method when their process is complete.
 For instance, if the purpose of a module is to load files, the module would call its `done` method when the files are loaded.

 However, some modules continue processing in the background even after calling that method.
 This is for example the case of the `sync` module.
-The module calls its `done` method after the client clock is synchronized with the sync clock for the the very first time, and keeps running in the background afterwards to re-synchronize the clocks regularly during the rest of the scenario.
+The module calls its `done` method after the client clock is synchronized with the sync clock for the first time, and keeps running in the background afterwards to re-synchronize the clocks regularly during the rest of the scenario.

+As an exception, the last module of the scenario (usually the `performance` module) may not call its `done` method and keep the control until the client disconnects from the server.

+A derived client module **must not** override the `done` method provided by the base class.

+#### Server side

+On the server side, a module extends the `ServerModule` base class and has to implement a `connect` and a `disconnect` method.
+While the sequence of user interactions and exchanges between client and server is determined on the client side, the server side modules are ready to receive requests from the corresponding client side modules as soon as a client is connected to the server (*i.e.* when the module's `.connect(client)` is called).

+##### The `connect` method

+When a client of a particular type connects to the server via the corresponding URL (*e.g.* a `player` through the root URL, or an `env` client through the `/env` URL), the server calls the `connect` method of all the modules that are mapped to that client type.
+In particular, the module should take advantage of the `connect` method to set up WebSocket listeners in order to serve incoming requests from the corresponding client side module.

+##### The `disconnect` method

+Similarly, the `disconnect` method is called whenever the client disconnects from the server.
+It handles all the actions that are necessary in that case.

-##### Example (a simplified version of the `ClientCheckin` module)
+#### Example: a simplified version of the `checkin` module

-The purpose of the `ClientCheckin` module in the code example below is to assign an available index to a client each time a new client connects to the server.
-When the module is configured with a `setup` that includes predefined positions (*i.e.* coordinates and labels), it can automatically request an available position and display the associated `label` to the participant (in other configurations, the participants alternatively could select a label, or indicate their approximate location on a map).
+The purpose of that simplified version of the `checkin` module is the following: each time a new client connects to the server, the `checkin` module assigns an available index to it.
+On the server side, the module can be configured with a `setup` object that lists predefined positions (*i.e.* coordinates and labels): in that case, the module on the client side can automatically request an available position from the `setup` and display the associated `label` to the participant.
+(In other configurations which we won't review in this example, the participants could alternatively select a label, or indicate their approximate location on a map).
+When no indices are available anymore, the `checkin` module informs the participant with a message on the screen (on the client side).

+##### Client Side

 In detail, the `start` method of the module sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available client index and, optionally, the label of a corresponding predefined position.
 When it receives the response from the server, it either displays the label on the screen (*e.g.* “Please go to C5 and touch the screen.”) and waits for the participant’s acknowledgement, or immediately calls the `done` method to hand over the control to a subsequent module (generally the `performance`).
 The server may send an `unavailable` message in the case where no more clients can be admitted to the performance (for example when all predefined positions are occupied).
-In this case, the applications ends on a blocking dialog (“Sorry, we cannot accept more players at the moment, …”) without calling the `done` method.
+In this case, the applications ends on a blocking dialog (“Sorry, we cannot accept more players at the moment, please try again later”) without calling the `done` method.

 ```javascript
 /* Client side */